-The REIT is an unincorporated, open-ended real estate investment trust that was formed to own primarily income-producing automotive properties, including retail dealership and original equipment manufacturers properties, in Canada.
+The REIT is an unincorporated, open-ended real estate investment trust that was formed to own primarily income-producing automotive properties, including retail dealership and original equipment manufacturer properties, in Canada.
 As at the date of this MD&A, the REIT owns a portfolio of 72 income-producing commercial properties.
 The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.7 million square feet of gross leasable area ("GLA").
 The REIT has been internally managed since January 1, 2020.

 The REIT commenced operations on July 22, 2015 following completion of its initial public offering of trust units (the "IPO").
-In connection with the IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (as defined below) (the "Initial Properties"), and leased the Initial Properties to the applicable member of the Dilawri Group (collectively, and including members of the Dilawri Group that became tenants of a property owned by the REIT subsequent to the IPO, the "Dilawri Tenants").
+In connection with the IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (as defined below) (the "Initial Properties") and leased the Initial Properties to the applicable member of the Dilawri Group (collectively, and including members of the Dilawri Group that became tenants of a property owned by the REIT subsequent to the IPO, the "Dilawri Tenants").

-893353 Alberta Inc. ("Dilawri") is a privately held corporation which, together with certain of its affiliates, holds an approximate 28.8% effective interest in the REIT as at March 31, 2022 (December 31, 2021 - 28.8%), through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership"), and 4,185,254 trust units of the REIT ("REIT Units").
-The Class B LP Units are economically equivalent to REIT Units and are exchangeable generally on a one-forone basis for REIT Units.
+893353 Alberta Inc. ("Dilawri") is a privately held corporation which, together with certain of its affiliates, holds an approximate 29.9% effective interest in the REIT as at June 30, 2022 (December 31, 2021 - 28.8%), through the ownership, direction or control of all of the 9,327,487 outstanding Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership"), and 5,316,220 trust units of the REIT ("REIT Units").
+The Class B LP Units are economically equivalent to REIT Units and are exchangeable generally on a one-for-one basis for REIT Units.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".
-On April 28, 2022, the Dilawri Group exchanged 605,766 Class B LP Units into an equal number of Units in accordance with the terms of the amended and restated limited partnership agreement of the Partnership dated July 22, 2015 (the "Exchange").
+On April 28, 2022, the Dilawri Group exchanged 605,766 Class B LP Units for an equal number of Units in accordance with the terms of the amended and restated limited partnership agreement of the Partnership dated July 22, 2015 (the "Exchange").
 The Exchange was valued at \$8,450.
-As a result of the Exchange, the Dilawri Group owns 9,327,487 Class B LP Units and 4,791,020 Units as of the date of this MD&A. Dilawri's effective ownership, direction or control of the REIT did not change as a result of the Exchange.